Surgery for metastatic bowel cancer

-Advanced bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread to another part of the body.
+Metastatic bowel cancer is cancer that started in either the back passage (rectum) or large bowel (colon) and has spread to another part of the body.
+It is also called advanced cancer.

-Your cancer might be advanced when it is first diagnosed.
+Your cancer might have spread when you are first diagnosed.
 Or the cancer might come back after you were first treated.

-You might have surgery if advanced bowel cancer blocks your bowel and causes symptoms.
+You might have surgery if your bowel cancer blocks your bowel and causes symptoms.
 And sometimes you can have surgery to remove cancer that has spread to your liver or lungs.

 The choice of treatment depends on: